akash-network/docs/guides/testnet.md

 The public key address in the above example is `44fc42cfff72666bbb02fc3a08545e89b35ea1ff`

-Now, login to [Matrix Room](https://akash.network/chat) and send a message with the format:
+Now, login to our [developer chat](https://akash.network/chat) and send a message with the format:

 ```text
 i want disco! <amount> <address>